jhartley1412/Level-Up-Learning-App/Todays_ToDo.md

 Things to do before Demo Day
 ------------------------------

-- change tablet icons to white
-- change dropdown icon to smaller or just stroke icon
 - add status bar icons
 - create more badges for other subjects
 - add javascrip/jquery "todays date" script